awoodwa/PlanIt/README.md

 ## What would Al Gore do?

-The world is on fire, and we want to as you: WWAGD?
+The world is on fire, and we want to ask you: WWAGD?
 Whether you're a resident or a representative, use PlanIt to start your journey of green technology discovery.
 There's a lot of information out here and we want to help you interpret it.

 ### Getting Started: